 An early stage of appendicitis can be treated with simple antibiotics.
 However the risk remains.
 Whether the surgery is required or not is decided by a qualified gastro surgeon.
 The surgeon recommends appendix removal surgery only after assessing the patient.

 Surgical Treatment for Appendicitis

 If the appendix has inflamed and there is no rupturing to the wall of the appendix, the GI surgeon would simply severe or remove the appendix from the body.
-The appendix removal surgery or appendectomy are performed by laparascopic surgical procedures.
+The appendix removal surgery or appendectomy are performed by laparoscopic surgical procedures.
 They are less painful, simple and heal much faster.

-However, if the wall of the appendix has ruptured, the GI surgeon makes laparascopic incisions to the abdomen and first cleans the abdomen of the leaked matter.
+However, if the wall of the appendix has ruptured, the GI surgeon makes laparoscopic incisions to the abdomen and first cleans the abdomen of the leaked matter.
 The GI surgeon ensures if the leaked matters are thoroughly clean with the camera fitted in the laparoscopic instruments.